 Health and safety in manufacturing is an issue that receives the utmost respect from companies in the food and beverage sector.
 Most manufacturing firms prioritise the safety of their workers in potentially risky environments, but in the food and beverage sector there is the extra dimension of protecting the customers who will be consuming the products they have made.

-Andy Fisk, UK Sales Manager for Stanley Black & Decker's Industrial Division, manages a technical team who help support manufactuer's with their tooling requirements in addition to helping support sites with 5S Solutions, Tool Control, Specialist Safety Tools for working at heights in addition to looking at supporting health and safety requirements on site.
-In recent years the technical team have worked closely with a number of large blue-chip companies in the food and beverage sector to provide MRO solutions around tool traceability and safety so that these companies can better protect their products.
+Andy Fisk, UK Sales Manager for Stanley Black & Decker’s Industrial Division, manages a Technical Team whom help support manufacturers with their tooling requirements in addition to helping support sites with 5S Solutions, Tool Control, Specialist Safety Tools for working at heights in addition to looking at supporting health and safety requirements on site.
+In recent years, the Technical Team have worked closely with a number of large blue-chip companies in the food and beverage sector to provide MRO solutions around tool traceability and safety so that these companies can better protect their products.

 Fisk points out that companies are under significant pressure to maintain the highest safety standards from their customers.
 “The major supermarket chains are incredibly careful when it comes to safety standards in their suppliers,” he explains.
 “They regularly audit the premises of suppliers and these visits are not booked in, so it’s vital that manufacturers have the best safety standards at all times.”

 One of the factors that companies will be judged on is the traceability of their tools.
-Del Tiwana, food & beverage sector head at RS explains that this is a crucial element of safety compliance for food and beverage manufacturers: “Tool traceability is absolutely key to this sector – all tools need to be accounted for at all times so that these companies can be confident that no objects find their way into the production and no contamination takes place,” he says.
+Del Tiwana, Industry Sector Manager at RS Components, explains that this is a crucial element of safety compliance for food and beverage manufacturers: “Tool traceability is absolutely key to this sector – all tools need to be accounted for at all times so that these companies can be confident that no objects find their way into the production and no contamination takes place,” he says.

 In practice, this means that when engineers go into the food processing plant to carry out repairs, it’s essential that no errant tools or parts get anywhere near the consumer product.
 As such, companies need a way to ensure that every tool that goes into the factory is safely returned to a storeroom once work has been completed.